massdriver-cloud/mass/cmd/helpdocs/infrastructure/configure.md

 Your infrastructure IaC must be published as a [bundle](https://docs.massdriver.cloud/bundles) to Massdriver first and be to an environment (target).

+Configuration will replace the full configuration of an infrastructure package in Massdriver.

 ## Examples

 You can configure infrastructure using the _fully qualified name_, its `slug`, or its ID.

 The `slug` can be found by hovering over the bundle in the Massdriver diagram.

-*Note:* Parameter files support bash interpolation.
+_Note:_ Parameter files support bash interpolation.

 **Using the fully qualified name**: